Policy last updated

 Use of time release

-• practice-focused mentoring
+- practice-focused mentoring in school

 Practice-focused mentoring

-Graduates and mentors observe each others’ teaching, engage in conversations about professional practice, and design and moderate assessment tasks to develop effective teaching practices.
+Graduates and mentors observe each other's teaching, engage in conversations about professional practice, and design and moderate assessment tasks to develop effective teaching practices.
 Practice-focused mentoring also includes engaging in conversations about wellbeing, professional identity, and work-life balance to help graduate teachers thrive.

 Learning alliances

-Graduates and mentors are part of local learning alliances, led by a dedicated area-based learning alliance leader.
-The learning alliance leader provides support to graduate teachers and their mentors, including:
+Graduates and mentors are part of local learning alliances, led by a dedicated area-based Learning Alliance Leader.
+The Learning Alliance Leader provides support to graduate teachers and their mentors, including:

-• meeting regularly with mentor teachers to provide coaching support for effective graduate teacher induction
+- meeting regularly with mentor teachers to provide coaching support for effective graduate teacher induction

-• delivering professional learning
+- facilitating professional learning

 Professional learning